 INTRODUCTION

-Despite the universal vaccination campaigns against Hepatitis B virus (HBV) undertaken in most nations over the last three decades, HBV is still a global health problem with about 257 million people chronically infected, at least 40% of world population being an HBV contact or carrier[1], about half million deaths per year due to complications of advanced chronic hepatitis and 340,000 due to hepatocellular carcinoma (HCC)[2,3].
+Despite the universal vaccination campaigns against hepatitis B virus (HBV) undertaken in most nations over the last 3 decades, HBV is still a global health problem with about 257 million people chronically infected, at least 40% of world population being an HBV contact or carrier[1].
+About half million deaths per year are due to complications of advanced chronic hepatitis, and 340000 are due to hepatocellular carcinoma (HCC)[2,3].

-The level of HBV endemicity, evaluated on the prevalence of subjects with HBV chronic infection, varies significantly from a country to another and in some countries from a geographic area to another.
+The level of HBV endemicity, evaluated on the prevalence of subjects with HBV chronic infection, varies significantly from one country to another and in some countries from one geographic area to another.
 The rate of hepatitis B surface antigen (HBsAg) chronic carriers ranges from 0.5% to 2% (low endemicity) in most countries of North and South America, Western and Central Europe, Australia and northern Africa, from 2.1% to 8% (intermediate endemicity) in most eastern European and central Asian nations and above 8% (high endemicity) in some eastern Asian and sub-Saharan African countries and in Alaska[4,5].
-Ten HBV genotypes (HBV-GT) have been identified at present, whose geographical distribution is of great epidemiological interest because it is conditioned by both local diffusion and migratory flows[4-8].
-HBV-GT-A predominates in North America, eastern Africa and northern/western Europe[9,10], HBV-GT-B and -C in Asia[11], HBV-GT-D in countries facing the Mediterranean sea[11-21], in the Middle-East and in southern Asia[5], HBV-GT-E in central-western Africa[4,19,22], genotype F in southern and central America[5], HBV-GT-G in France and in some region in the United States[5], HBV-GT-H in Latin America[5], and HBV-GT-I and -J in eastern Asia[5,10].
+Ten HBV genotypes (HBV-GT) have been identified at present, and their geographical distribution is of great epidemiological interest because it is conditioned by both local diffusion and migratory flows[4-8].
+HBV-GT-A predominates in North America, eastern Africa and northern/western Europe[9,10], HBV-GT-B and -C in Asia[11], HBV-GT-D in countries facing the Mediterranean sea[11-21], in the Middle-East and in southern Asia[5], HBV-GT-E in central-western Africa[4,19,22], genotype F in southern and central America[5], HBV-GT-G in France and in some region in the United States[5], HBV-GT-H in Latin America[5] and HBV-GT-I and -J in eastern Asia[5,10].
 However, several cases of acute hepatitis related to HBV-GT typical of geographic areas with high or intermediate endemicity have occurred in western countries hosting migrant populations from those areas[6,23-32].

 Promiscuous unprotected sexual activity is a main risk factor for acquiring HBV infection worldwide, while other main risk factors have a different impact in different geographical areas.
-In fact, HBV infection is most frequently acquired at birth from hepatitis B e antigen (HBeAg) positive mothers or through household contacts in early childhood in countries with an intermediate/high endemicity, with a high rate of progression to chronicity which helps to maintain the high levels of endemicity.
-On the other hand, in countries at low HBV endemicity like Western Europe, North America and Australia, the major risk factor for acquiring HBV infection is the sharing of needle and other equipment between intravenous drug users (IDUs)[33,34], which causes the infection to remain confined to this at-risk population.
+In fact, HBV infection is most frequently acquired at birth from hepatitis B e-antigen (HBeAg) positive mothers or through household contacts in early childhood in countries with intermediate/high endemicity, with a high rate of progression to chronicity that helps to maintain the high levels of endemicity.
+On the other hand, in countries with low HBV endemicity like Western Europe, North America and Australia, the major risk factor for acquiring HBV infection is the sharing of needles and other equipment between intravenous drug users[33,34], which causes the infection to remain confined to this at-risk population.

-Acute Hepatitis B raises 45-180 d after HBV has been acquired with some constitutional symptoms followed by dark urine and jaundice in less than 10% of children aged less than 5 and in more than 50% of adults.
+Acute Hepatitis B onset occurs 45-180 d after HBV has been acquired with some constitutional symptoms followed by dark urine and jaundice in less than 10% of children aged less than 5 years and in more than 50% of adults.
 The symptomatic phase of the illness lasts about 15 d and even longer in adults.
-Immune-complexes related extrahepatic manifestation (membranous glomerulonephritis, necrotizing vasculitis, and papular acrodermatitis) are rare events[35,36].
+Immune-complexes related extrahepatic manifestation (membranous glomerulonephritis, necrotizing vasculitis and papular acrodermatitis) are rare events[35,36].